Suhas7/361C-TermProject/readme.md

 - The number of threads is defined in common.h
 - In the input file follow the format: 1, 2, 3, 5, ... , n
 - For the input file, make sure to include the path to the file if it is in a folder
+- There is a Python script that can be used to generate input files

 ## Graphs